aliarsalankazmi/DSBlog/_posts/2016-06-26-vis-bukhari-p1.markdown

-# A Statistical Study of Al Bukhari's Hadith Collection

-### Revising the Overall Network of Narrators
+---
+layout: post
+title:  "Visualising Narrators in Bukhari's Ahadith"
+date:   2016-06-26 13:45:31 +0530
+categories: Posts
+---

 Trying to improve upon the network of narrators previously built as a traditional node-link network diagram.
+The study I conducted can be found [here](http://rpubs.com/aakazmi/bukhariAnalyses_P1).

 Following is a Hive Plot that arranges each category of narrators on a different line, sorting them in order of *in* and *out* edges they have.